Laurie Anderson: 2000s

-Life on a String appeared in 2001, by which time she signed a new contract with another Warner Music label, Nonesuch Records.
-Life on a String was a mixture of new works (including one song recalling the death of her father) and works from the Moby Dick presentation.
-In 2001, she recorded the audiobook version of Don DeLillo's novel The Body Artist.
+Life on a String appeared in 2001, by which time she signed a new recording contract with another Warner Music Group label, Nonesuch Records.
+Life on a String was a mixture of new works (including one song recalling the death of her father) and works from the Moby-Dick presentation.
+In 2001, she recorded the audiobook version of Don DeLillo's novella The Body Artist.
 Anderson went on tour performing a selection of her best-known musical pieces in 2001.
-One of these performances was recorded in New York City a week after the September 11, 2001, attacks, and included a performance of "O Superman."
+One of these performances was recorded in New York City a week after the September 11 attacks, and included a performance of "O Superman".
 This concert was released in early 2002 as the double CD Live in New York.

-In 2003, Anderson became NASA's first artist-in-residence, which inspired her performance piece The End of the Moon.
+In 2003, Anderson produced albums with French musicians La Jarry and Hector Zazou and also performed with them.
+Zazou's album Strong Currents (2003), which brought together well-known soloists, features her alongside Jane Birkin, Lori Carson and Irene Grandi, among others.
+She became NASA's first artist-in-residence in the same year, which inspired her performance piece The End of the Moon.
+In May 2004, she received an honorary doctorate from Columbia University.
+She was part of the team that created the opening ceremony for the 2004 Summer Olympics in Athens and collaborated with choreographer Trisha Brown and filmmaker Agnieszka Wojtowicz-Vosloo on the multimedia project O Zlozony/O Composite for the Paris Opera Ballet which premiered at the Palais Garnier in Paris in December 2004.
 She mounted a succession of themed shows and composed a piece for Expo 2005 in Japan.
-In 2005, Anderson visited Russia's space program—the Gagarin Cosmonaut Training Centre and mission control—with The Arts Catalyst and took part in The Arts Catalyst's Space Soon event at the Roundhouse to reflect on her experiences.
-She was part of the team that created the opening ceremony for the 2004 Olympic Games in Athens.
-Later that year, she collaborated with choreographer Trisha Brown and filmmaker Agnieszka Wojtowicz-Vosloo on the acclaimed multimedia project O Zlozony/O Composite for the Paris Opera Ballet.
-The ballet premiered at the Opera Garnier in Paris in December 2004.
+In 2005, Anderson visited Russia's space program — the Gagarin Cosmonaut Training Centre and mission control — with the Arts Catalyst and took part in the Arts Catalyst's Space Soon event at the Roundhouse to reflect on her experiences.

 In 2005, her exhibition The Waters Reglitterized opened at the Sean Kelly Gallery in New York City.
 According to the press release by Sean Kelly, the work is a diary of dreams and their literal recreation as works of art.
-This work, created in the process of re-experiencing or re-working her dreams while awake, uses the language of dreams to investigate the dream itself.
+This work uses the language of dreams to investigate the dream itself.
 The resulting pieces include drawings, prints, and high-definition video.
 The installation ran until October 22, 2005.

 In 2006, Anderson was awarded a Residency at the American Academy in Rome.
 She narrated Ric Burns' Andy Warhol: A Documentary Film, which was first televised in September 2006 as part of the PBS American Masters series.
 She contributed a song to Plague Songs, a collection of songs related to the 10 Biblical plagues.
-Anderson also performed in Came So Far for Beauty, the Leonard Cohen tribute event held in the Point Theatre, Dublin, Ireland, on October 4–5, 2006.
+Anderson also performed in Came So Far for Beauty, the Leonard Cohen tribute event held at the Point Theatre in Dublin, Ireland, on October 4–5, 2006.
 In November 2006, she published a book of drawings based on her dreams, titled Night Life.